Twitter Live Recap: Savings, Spending, and Student Loans in a Time of Uncertainty

 Walsh suggested that budgeters avoid putting immediate savings in a money market account since limits on withdrawals per month could cause a snag when a person truly needs the money.
 However, if a person’s emergency savings is ballooning past the 3-6 month mark, they might consider a money market account then.

-In the shorter term, if digitally saving it somewhere else makes the process easier, Walsh pointed out the SoFi Money® vaults feature, where savings can be placed in different buckets for different needs.
+In the shorter term, if digitally saving it somewhere else makes the process easier, Walsh pointed out the SoFi Checking and Savings® vaults feature, where savings can be placed in different buckets for different needs.

 How Can Those Affected By COVID Find Student Loan Relief?